stojkovskistefan/togaf/README.md

 C. Migration planning should be conducted by the project managers, using the Implementation and Migration Strategy from Phase E to create project plans.
 These plans will focus on scope, budget, and time constraints.
 The project managers will prioritize projects with the highest business value and request funding from the Architecture Board.
 Approved projects and their associated roadmaps will form the basis of the detailed Implementation and Migration Plan.

 D. The business planning, operations, and portfolio management teams should collaborate with the Enterprise Architecture team to perform the migration planning.
 You would create detailed resource estimates for the work, and identify business value for all deliverables.
 A series of Transition Architectures will be planned, taking into account stakeholder priorities.
 Once the Transition Architectures are finalized, the Implementation and Migration Plan can be developed.
 When the deliverables are complete, the architecture cycle can proceed.

+**Answer:** A

+**Explanation:**
+TOGAF recommends that domain architects define transition architectures and prioritize activities to deliver incremental value.
+Documenting these in the Implementation and Migration Plan and Architecture Roadmap ensures the plan is actionable and aligned with business priorities.

 ---